johnjamesmartin/Doomsday-Algorithm-JS/README.md

 # Doomsday Algorithm JS

-This is a JavaScript implementation of mathematician John Conway's "Doomsday" algorithm for calculating the day that any given date lies on.
+This is a JavaScript implementation of mathematician John Conway's "Doomsday" algorithm for calculating the day that any given date falls on.

 ## Installation